senzing-garage/sdk-components-ng/README.md

 If you're developing on Windows or macOS, you can make use of the [Senzing app](https://senzing.com/#download) to help populate an entity repository to test with.
-It also gives you an easy way to load and browse data outside of the [Senzing REST API Sever](https://github.com/senzing-garage/senzing-api-server).
+It also gives you an easy way to load and browse data outside of the [Senzing POC API Server](https://github.com/senzing-garage/senzing-poc-server).
 See the instructions for using the [Senzing App Integration Scripts](https://github.com/senzing-garage/senzing-api-server/tree/master/app-scripts) to start the Senzing REST API Server using your existing projects in the Senzing app.